Dividends are NOT New Income, but merely a Forced Withdrawal

 The absolute best and most optimal way to seriously maximize long term income is to always reinvest that dividend.
 Putting the money back into the investment retains the previous stock investment value, and it will also generate some additional free shares for greater future compounded growth.
 That provides a very major income increase in the long term value.
 That's important, and very valuable long term, so don't miss seeing the withdrawal chart above.

-A stock's dividend does not pay a fixed rate (not some % a year, not like bonds).
-The company simply decides how much profit dollars (if any) they will distribute to the owners, so they decide and declare some amount of dollars per share to distribute.
+A stock's dividend does not pay a fixed rate (not some fixed % a year, not like bonds).
+The company simply decides how much profit dollars (if any) they will distribute to the stock owners, so they decide and declare some amount of dollars per share to distribute.
 Investors then may like to compare that as a percentage of stock price, but the stock price varies every day, so the dividend percentage varies every day too (but the dollars paid stays fixed).
 A popular method for the long term is to compute percentage from (the years total dividend dollars) / (the year end stock close price).
 Some companies pay no dividend, preferring to use the profit cash to fund future growth.

 The returned dividend cash withdrawal is now in your direct control, cash which you can either keep or reinvest for additional shares of stock at the lower price, which means a few more shares than before.
 It is Free additional shares, meaning no additional cost than you already had invested before..
 The increased shares and the lower price computes to be exactly the same previous value on that first day.
 So your account's value change due to that reinvested dividend distribution is still zero difference on that first day.
 It was just a withdrawal that if it is put back (reinvested), it retains the same value.
 You do pay tax on that withdrawal (reinvested or not), but then the reinvestment purchase is added to your cost basis so you will not pay tax on that dividend part again.